Skip to main content

 AgentCore is available in nine AWS Regions: Asia Pacific (Mumbai), Asia Pacific (Singapore), Asia Pacific (Sydney), Asia Pacific (Tokyo), Europe (Dublin), Europe (Frankfurt), US East (N. Virginia), US East (Ohio), and US West (Oregon).
 This expanded regional coverage allows customers to deploy closer to their users and data, improving performance and helping to meet data residency requirements across geographical locations.

 AgentCore accelerates development by eliminating months of infrastructure work.
-With just a few lines of code, it integrates with any framework - including LangChain, Strands Agents, and CrewAI - and model, while providing essential services (Runtime, Memory, Gateway, Browser tool, Code Interpreter, Identity, and Observability) that help build, deploy, and operate your agents in production.
-Automatic infrastructure provisioning lets developers focus on innovation while ensuring protocol compatibility, reducing development time from months to hours.
+With just a few lines of code, it integrates with any framework - including LangChain, Strands Agents, and CrewAI - and model, while providing numerous services and capabilities (Runtime, Memory, Gateway, Browser, Code Interpreter, Identity, Observability, Evaluations and Policy) that help you build, deploy, and operate your agents in production.
+AgentCore is fully managed and scales automatically as you go, so developers can focus on innovation while AgentCore handles all the underlying infrastructure, reducing development time from months to hours.

 If you are using Amazon Bedrock Agents today, you can continue to do so.
 With that said, AgentCore is an agentic platform that provides enhanced capabilities including support for any open-source framework including Strands Agents, LangChain, LangGraph, LlamaIndex, and CrewAI and the flexibility to use any foundation model of your choice, whether in or outside of Amazon Bedrock.
 AgentCore delivers enterprise-grade capabilities with Model Context Protocol (MCP) support for standardized tool access, Virtual Private Cloud (VPC) connectivity for secure network access, and Agent-to-Agent (A2A) support for inter-agent communication.

-AgentCore's agentic infrastructure services include Runtime for secure, serverless deployment, Memory for customizable context retention, Gateway for seamless tool integration, Browser tool and Code Interpreter for enhanced agent capabilities, Identity for fine-grained access control, and Observability for comprehensive monitoring.
+AgentCore services and capabilities consist of Runtime for secure serverless deployment, Memory for customizable context retention, Gateway for seamless tool integration, Browser and Code Interpreter for enhanced agent capabilities, Identity for access control, Policy for comprehensive control over agent actions, Observability for comprehensive monitoring, and Evaluations for continuous quality monitoring.
 These services work together to help you move agents from prototype to production with the scale, reliability, and security critical for real-world deployment.

 Yes, AgentCore offers VPC connectivity across all its services - Runtime, Memory, Gateway, Browser tool, Code Interpreter, Identity, and Observability.
 This allows secure access to resources within your private network environment.
 You can configure each AgentCore service to integrate with your VPC to ensure secure communication between agents and your internal resources.